Gilligan’s Island Transcript

 Hi, girls.
 Here, hold this, will you?

-Gilligan leans the machine gun on the cell near Mary Ann.
+Gilligan leans the automatic rifle on the cell near Mary Ann.

-Gilligan unlocks the women's cell.
+Gilligan unlocks the women's bamboo cell and removes the chain securing the door.
+Gilligan opens the door.
 The women escape.
-Mary Ann drags the machine gun.
+Mary Ann drags the automatic rifle behind her.

-Gilligan goes to the men's cell and unlocks it.
-They escape.
+Gilligan goes to the men's cell, unlocks it, and opens the door.
+The men escape.
 The castaways gather behind Skipper as he digs.
 Gilligan hands Skipper the bayonet.

 HIGH ANGLE ON SKIPPER